malreynolds/malreynolds.github.io/_posts/2018-02-20-educational-codeforces-round-1.markdown

     print(ans[visited[x][y]])
 {% endhighlight %}
 # [Problem E - Chocolate Bar](http://codeforces.com/contest/598/problem/E)
 Let's try to define a recurrence relation which solves this problem.
-Given a whole **n x m** piece, we can only split in direction at a time.
-That means that we can either split it vertically or horizontally.
+Given a whole **n x m** piece, we can only split in one direction at a time, i.e. either vertically or horizontally.
 If we split along the **n** dimension, the cost of splitting is **m x m**.
 Similarly, if we split along the **m** dimension, the cost of splitting is **n x n**.
 Finally, when we perform a split, we can take **i** squares from one of the splits and **k - i** squares from the other split.

 Now, let's define a function \\(f(n, m, k)\\), where **f** is the minimum cost required to get **k** squares from a **n x m** piece.
 We can find the minimum cost by exploring all possible vertical(**n**) and horizontal(**m**) splits and for each split we want to explore every possible configuration **(i, k - i)** of taking **k** squares.
 If we define \\(f_{h}(n, m, k)\\)  as minimum cost required to get **k** squares from **n x m** piece if we split horizontally and \\(f_v(n, m, k)\\) if we split vertically, we end up with the following recurrence relation: